turingschool/mod-0-curriculum/session3/index.md

 <div class="try-it">
   <h3>Try It: mkdir</h3>
-  <p>Make 10 directory called "terminal_practice_1", "terminal_practice_2", and so on.
+  <p>Make 6 directories called "terminal_practice_1", "terminal_practice_2", and so on.
 Each time you type it, say outloud "make directory".</p>
 </div>

 <a name="ls"></a>
 ### 3. Listing Contents of a Directory (ls)

+With a visual interface (as shown in the gif above), you can easily see the contents of a directory.
+On the command line, it's a little different.

 To check what's inside of a directory, we use the `ls` command which stands for list (although I like to think to myself: "list stuff).
 As an example, let's assume that I have the directories and files from this diagram on my computer: